kaushik88/kaushik88.github.io/_posts/2018-05-27-startup-culture.md

 A side note on **hiring** -

 1. Ask candidate talk about their background for 5 mins - you'll be surprised what you learn about the candidate.
-2. Understand what 'the best people' mean and set standards based on that - Most people don't understand what the best standards are.
+2. Understand what 'the best people' mean and set standards based on that - Most people don't understand what is a good engineer or sales or marketing person.
 3. Hire from connections - even meet people in person if you need them to respond to E-Mail / LinkedIn requests.

 *Source Greymatter podcast with Rubrik CEO Bipul Sinha*